nmdanny-uni/tests_c_ex3/README.md

       {Unknown expression after the reported line}
     ```

-  This usually means that your program has crashed while running the test, due to
+  This usually means that your program has crashed while running the test.
+Running the test with the CLion's debugger
+  will usually provide you with information about the crash.